jekyll/jekyll/docs/_docs/step-by-step/02-liquid.md

 It may not seem like it now, but much of Jekyll's power comes from combining Liquid with other features.

-In order to see the changes from downcase, we will need to add Front Matters.
+In order to see the changes from `downcase` Liquid filter, we will need to add front matter.

 That's next.
 Let's keep going.